 Baltimore Rat Control and Mouse Removal

 In my opinion the Maryland Agency of Natural Resources (Agency for the Enforcement of Critter Laws) has shot itself in the foot.
-For the past several years we have heard that there should be concern that the amount of Eastern Gray Rat critter trappers in Maryland should be on the decline.
-We have been hearing about efforts and programs designed to encourage more individuals to purchase Eastern Gray Rat critter catching licenses.
+For the past several years we have heard that there should be concern that the amount of Norway Rat critter trappers in Maryland should be on the decline.
+We have been hearing about efforts and programs designed to encourage more individuals to purchase Brown Rat critter catching licenses.
 Some examples include the variety of youth snares and an effort to lower the minimum age at which people could carry this animal removal trap.
 Presently it should be not legal for this individual who should be under twelve years of age to capture this animal removal trap in Maryland.
-Last seven day period information was released by the Agency for the Enforcement of Critter Laws that they wish to increase the amount of catch-a-critter Eastern Gray Rat management units to 33 units compared to 21 units last year.
-When this Eastern Gray Rat management unit should be placed under an catch-a-critter regulation critter trappers must capture an dangerous Eastern Gray Rat, take it to this Eastern Gray Rat registration station to register the Eastern Gray Rat, obtain this male animal critter catching sticker and then go Eastern Gray Rat critter catching again, hoping to see this male animal.
+Last seven day period information was released by the Agency for the Enforcement of Critter Laws that they wish to increase the amount of catch-a-critter rodent and rat management in Baltimore units to 33 units compared to 21 units last year.
+When this nuisance Rat management unit should be placed under an catch-a-critter regulation critter trappers must capture an dangerous Eastern Gray Rat, take it to this Eastern Gray Rat registration station to register the Eastern Gray Rat, obtain this male animal critter catching sticker and then go Eastern Gray Rat critter catching again, hoping to see this male animal.
+Go back to the Baltimore Wild Animal Removal home page.